 If you find yourself in Launceston, visit Cataract Gorge ("The Gorge") and the historic City Park.

 Tasmania is so diverse that you won't possibly be able to do everything even if you had a whole month.
-Have fun choosing! almost 10 years ago
+Have fun choosing! over 11 years ago

 Oh Wow !

 Thank you so much for all your suggestions - They all sound fantastic.

 We fly into Launceston and out of Hobart , so could probably get to alot that has been suggested.

 Based on your suggestions , I'm thinking we should see:

 Any suggestions on accomodation apart from Freycinet Lodge ?

 Shoda over 11 years ago